 Additionally, we set up kayaks at the car and carried them down to the water already assembled.
 We also graded each kayak on the presence and type of bow and stern handles they had to facilitate this process, and if it was easier, harder, or virtually the same amount of work as carrying them in their bags.

-While we tested these kayaks extensively for an entire season of adventure paddling, we also recognize that most people who are looking to purchase an inflatable kayak would like to use it more than a single season.
+While we tested these kayaks extensively for an entire season of adventure paddling (some for several subsequent seasons), we also recognize that most people who are looking to purchase an inflatable kayak would like to use it more than a single season.
 We did our best to treat these boats with as much abuse as we felt they would reasonably take from hard use by aquatic voyageurs of all kinds.
-We sent them out with kids, brought dogs of all sizes, piled them full of gear and took them across all manner of abrasive objects.
+We sent them out with kids, brought dogs of all sizes, piled them full of gear, and took them across all manner of abrasive objects.
 However, we recognize that a single season of use can only give us so much insight into the true longevity of many of these crafts, which is why we only gave this metric a 10% weight in the overall score of each kayak.

 We also noted the construction and care put into each of the kayaks we tested, as well as their carrying bags, and pointed out areas we found fault with.
 Additionally, we checked out the repair kit (if one was included) of each kayak and put them to use as needed.